Big Data: Needles and Haystacks

 So, is this like IBM’s Watson that beat two reigning champions at Jeopardy, going through massive amounts of data to produce the answer (the needle in the haystack) in 3 seconds?

-That sounds very interesting, but very futuristic.
+That sounds interesting and futuristic.
 When do we need to act?

 AI is real today – the intersection of cloud computing, big data, mature algorithms and the broader convergence of the physical and digital world make now the right time to act.
 This convergence is leading to an unprecedented change in the competitive environment.
 For example, in connected vehicles, we see vehicle manufacturers competing with insurers competing with telecommunications service providers, all competing with a new breed of Silicon Valley startups.
 Success will depend on a combination of innovation, speed, and scale.
 Larger, more established organizations can leverage their scale, brand, and route to market advantage to win, but only if they take risks, fail fast, and innovate at the pace the market demands.
 Organizations are already using AI to build new data-driven services, both for internal and external consumption.
 The game isn’t about the most sophisticated or exotic application of deep learning or neural nets – it’s the practical delivery of real solutions that derive insights and value from physical and digital data.